-Course Catego Professional Core Course Code 20CS4T07 Course Туре Theory L-T-P-C 3 - 0 - 0 - 3 Prereq uisites Internal Assessment 30 Semester End Examination 70 Total Marks 100 COUR SE OBJ IECTIVES 1 To learn the fundamentals of object-oriented programming in Java, including defining classes, invoking methods, using class libraries.
-2 rn how to extend Java classes ion handling in Java applications with inheritance and dynamic binding a nd how to use 3 To und derstand how to design applicatio ns with threads and JDBC connections in 3 Java.
-COUR SE OU ГСОМЕЅ Upons uccessfu al completion of the course, the student will be able to: Cognitive Level CO1 Differ rentiate the application of decision n and iteration control structures.
+Course Catego 20CS4T07 Course Туре Theory L-T-P-C 3-0-0-3 Prereq uisites Internal Assessment 30 Semester End Examination 70 Total Marks 100 COUR SE OBJ IECTIVES 1 To learn the fundamentals of object-oriented programming in Java, including defining classes, invoking methods, using class libraries.
+2 To learn how to extend Java classes with inheritance and dynamic binding and how to use exception handling in Java applications 3 To und derstand how to design applicatio ns with threads and JDBC connections in 3 Java.
+COUR SE OU ГСОМЕЅ Upons uccessfu ıl completion of the course, the student will be able to: Cognitive Level CO1 Differ rentiate the application of decision n and iteration control structures.
 K2 CO2 Implements the concepts of Java such as classes, method overloading and various keywords.
-K3 CO3 Apply the concept of inheritance and interfaces.
-CO4 Able to implements the concepts of Packages and Exception handling.
-K3 CO5 Able to Analyze & Implement the concepts of Multi-threading and JDBC Connections K4
+CO3 Apply the concept of inheritance and interfaces.
+K3 CO4 Able to implements the concepts of Packages and Exception handling.
+CO5 Able to Analyze & Implement the concepts of Multi-threading and JDBC Connections K4